open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 ### Login to GitHub with your username and password

-Since you have already created a username on GitHub, we can assume that you understand the basic layout and functionality.
-If you don't, please, explore and do some basic googling.
+Since you have already created an account on GitHub, we will assume that you understand the basic layout and functionality.
+If you don't, please explore and do some basic googling.
 When you're editing on GitHub, it is important to always make sure you are working on your own GitHub repository.
 To that end, make sure there is your own username before the slash and the correct repository after the slash.
 For example, EmilyLarkin/BeLL-Apps).
 All of Open Learning Exchange's work can be [found here](https://github.com/open-learning-exchange).
 All the different repositories represent different types of software used by OLE, and the repositories act as categorizing system.

 There is a lot to learn about GitHub, but to acclimatize you to it, we will provide a basic example of how to change something on GitHub.
 This example will specifically create your own &lt;username&gt;.github.io and allow you to edit and commit your changes.